 top of page

-Below, you’ll find answers to commonly asked questions about the program, its objectives, and how it works.
-If you have additional questions or require further information, please don’t hesitate to reach out to us.
-We’re here to help you understand the importance of road safety and how the Safe Zones program is contributing to safer roadways for all Hoosier motorists.
+Below, you’ll find answers to common questions about the program, its objectives, and how it works.
+If you have additional questions or would like further information, please contact us at the website or phone number listed below.

 -

-Why is Indiana implementing the Safe Zones program?Safe Zones is being implemented to protect the lives of motorists and construction workers.
-Over the past decade, 269 people have been killed in crashes at Indiana highway worksites or in worksite backups.
-In 2023 alone, 33 people were killed and more than 1,750 injured in INDOT work zones.
-Four out of five people killed in work zones are either drivers or their passengers.
+Why is Indiana implementing the Safe Zones program?Safe Zones was implemented to protect the lives of motorists and road workers.
+Over the past decade, 269 people have been killed in crashes in Indiana highway worksites or backups.
+In 2024 alone, 30 people were killed and more than 1,500 injured in INDOT work zones.
+Four out of five people injured or killed in work zones are either drivers or their passengers.
 Unsafe speeds are a common cause.

 -

-How do the Safe Zones camera systems work?Signs will be posted as motorists enter and exit worksites notifying them that speed limits are being monitored by an automated system.
-The system will monitor the speed of vehicles using speed timing devices as they pass through the work zone.
-When a vehicle is determined to be traveling 11 mph or more than the posted speed limit, the system will capture an image of the vehicle’s rear license plate.
-After the data is validated, violations will be certified and issued to the owner of the vehicle by mail.
-The pilot program will begin with a pre-enforcement period, during which drivers will receive courtesy notices but will not be fined.
-After the pre-enforcement period is over, the first violation will result in a zero-fine warning, the second in a $75 civil penalty, and every violation thereafter a penalty of $150.
-In accordance with the statute, collected penalties will go into the state’s General Fund.
-Workers must be present at the site at the time of the event for violations to be valid.
+How do the Safe Zones camera systems work?Signs are posted as motorists enter and exit worksites notifying them that vehicle speeds are being monitored by an automated system.
+Presence of truck-mounted speed timing devices in the work zone.
+When a vehicle is traveling 11 mph or more than the posted speed limit, the system captures an image of the vehicle’s rear license plate.
+After the data is validated, violations are certified and issued to the owner of the vehicle by mail.
+The first violation will result in a zero-fine warning, the second in a $75 civil penalty, and every violation thereafter a penalty of $150.
+In accordance with state statute, collected penalties go into the state’s General Fund.
+For violations to be valid, workers must be present at the worksite at the time of the event.

 -

-When did the Safe Zones program begin in Indiana?The Safe Zones program was authorized by House Enrolled Act 1015 during the July 1, 2023 Indiana legislative session.
-The pilot program is expected to run through 2028.
+When did the Safe Zones program begin in Indiana?The Safe Zones program was authorized by House Enrolled Act 1015 during the 2023 legislative session.
+The five-year pilot program will continue through 2028.

 -